-In the individual case, the Board of Studies can approve successfully completed (passed) programme elements from other Master programmes in lieu of programme elements in this programme (credit transfer).
+The Board of Studies can approve successfully completed (passed) programme elements from other Master programmes in lieu of programme elements in this programme (credit transfer).
+The Board of Studies can also approve successfully completed (passed) programme elements from another Danish programme or a programme outside of Denmark at the same level in lieu of programme elements within this curriculum.
 Decisions on credit transfer are made by the Board of Studies based on an academic assessment.
-See the Joint programme regulationsfor the rules on credit transfer.
+See the Joint programme regulations for the rules on credit transfer.